Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-So if you, if you look at, we have a total order book for 657 crores.
+So, if you look at, we have a total order book for INR657 crores.
 And we have multiple titanium melting facilities.
-As you can see.
-We have multiple, this is made by vacuum or cream melting and we have multiple furnaces and about 27% of our order book is on titanium and we can meet the requirements.
-Capacity utilization is almost near to the full established capacity.
-So I can give you, yeah, as on date order around 29% or 741crore worth of titanium alloys are there.
-And we are fully operating our titanium plant.
+As you can see, we have multiple — this is made by vacuum or cream melting and we have multiple furnaces and about 27% of our order book is on titanium and we can meet the requirements.
+Our capacity utilization is almost near to the full established capacity.
+So, I can give you.

 Unidentified Speaker

-During this period last year.
-And now actually last year 390 ton we melted but this time 460 means at least 20% of titanium production has gone up.
+During this period last year and now actually last year 390 ton we melted, but this time 465 ton we melted, means at least 20% of titanium production has gone up.

 Amit Dixit

-Considerably, particularly this quarter.
-So is it due to the product mix or the contracts that you are executing at the moment?
-And also if you could just broadly highlight pre revenue spread, you know, by materials, titanium, super alloys, steel, etc.
+[Indecipherable] considerably, particularly this quarter.
+So, is it due to the product mix or the contracts that you are executing at the moment?
+And also if you could just broadly highlight the revenue split by materials, titanium, super alloys, maraging steel, et cetera.

 S. V. S. Narayana Murty

-Probably little part of your question was not, not heard.
+Probably little part of your question was not heard.
 Can you just repeat it?

 Amit Dixit

 Yeah, sure.
-So the question is that you know this quarter we saw that margins improved considerably.
-So could you also highlight the drivers behind that?
-Whether it was revenue mix or the kind of, you know, contract that we are executing that carry possibly higher margins.
-Also if you could highlight the, if you could mention the revenue mix in terms of products like titanium, what the percentage was titanium of revenue, super alloys, margarine, steel, etc.
+So, the question is that this quarter we saw that margins improved considerably.
+So, could you also highlight the drivers behind that?
+Whether it was revenue mix or the kind of contract that we are executing that carry possibly higher margins.
+Also if you could highlight the — if you could mention the revenue mix in terms of products like titanium, what the percentage was titanium of revenue, super alloys, maraging steel, et cetera.

 S. V. S. Narayana Murty

 Okay, okay, fine.
-So if you look at the alloys revenue in the third quarter and for the nine months we have super alloy contribution is around 20% and titanium alloy is around 19% margin.
-Steel is about 15% and special steels is about 37% and remaining all other grades about 9%.
-So predominantly super alloys and Titan M alloys constitute about 40% of our total revenue.
-So that is what we have been concentrating on currently.
+So, if you look at the alloy wise revenue in the third quarter and for the nine months, we have super alloy contribution is around 20% and titanium alloy is around 19%, maraging steel is about 15% and special steels is about 37% and remaining all other grades about 9%.
+So, predominantly super alloys and titanium alloys constitute about 40% of our total revenue.
+So, that is what we have been concentrating on currently.

 Amit Dixit